dmbarbour/awelon/AboutABC.md

 ABCD complements ABC's resource model for separate compilation and dynamic linking.
 ABCD is suitable for relatively short, widely used functions.
 ABC resources are suitable for project specific software components and large data objects (to leverage content distribution networks and caching).
 These two techniques fill very different niches, and between them ABC may be minimal with little concern for performance or parsimony.

+### ABCD for Collections Oriented Programming

+Languages designed for collections oriented programming, such as J, K, APL, or SQL, frequently achieve excellent performance even with an interpreter.
+The bulky computations easily dominate the interpreter overheads, and may even allow an interesting degree of parallelism.
+Scalar manipulations, e.g. adding or comparing individual numbers, tend to be much less efficient when interpreted.

+During design and development of Awelon Bytecode, it has been very tempting to pursue collections oriented operations and data types.
+I ultimately decided against this due to the complexity it would add, e.g. needing to make extra choices about which collections to support (arrays, matrices, lists, streams, relations, etc.) and provide the panoply of operators for manipulating them.
+The conception of ABCD also contributed significantly to my willingness to kick collections oriented features into the future.

+Simply put, a significant subset of ABCD will be collections oriented.

+An ABCD interpreter can provide a few under-the-hood data types for compact representations of arrays, matrices, and so on.
+Where necessary, or where guided by annotation, the interpreter can convert between these compact representations and the more conventional composite of products and sums.
+But, with a sufficient set of collections-oriented operators, conversion would mostly occur near the edges of the program.
+Processing of these collections could be greatly accelerated, parallelized, and optimized based on high-level knowledge of the data structures.

+Even serialization may be specialized, e.g. represent a vector of integers as a compact binary string followed by a few operators to interpret it back into a vector.

+ABCD offers a viable path to performant collections oriented programming.